 Successive subsequent executions of a particular subprogram in a particular session will, in general, prepare more and more of its SQL statements and expressions as each new execution takes a different control-flow path.

 This model brings huge understandability and usability benefits to the application developer:

 - The identical set of data types, with identical semantics, is available in both top-level SQL and in PL/pgSQL.

 - Expression syntax and semantics are identical in both top-level SQL and in PL/pgSQL.

 But the model also brings the application developer some drawbacks:

-Errors in a specific expression or SQL statement cannot be detected until runtime, and then not until (or unless) it is reached—according to the current execution's control flow.
-Some particular error might therefore remain undetected for a long time, even after a subprogram is deployed into the production system.
+Errors in a specific expression or SQL statement cannot be detected until runtime, and then not until (or unless) it is reached.
+Such an encounter depends on a current execution's control flow.
+And this is determined by run-time values like the actual arguments with which a subprogram is invoked or the results of executing SQL statements.
+Some particular programmer error might therefore remain undetected for a long time, even after a subprogram is deployed into the production system.

 You must track functional dependencies like subprogram-upon-table, subprogram-upon-subprogram, and so on manually in your own external documentation.
 And you must drive your plan for making the cascade of accommodating changes to the closure of functionally dependent subprograms, when an object is changed, entirely from this documentation.

 How PL/pgSQL's "create" time and execution model informs the approach to patching a database application's artifacts.

 Because neither PostgreSQL nor, correspondingly, YSQL tracks the dependencies that a PL/pgSQL subprogram has on other database objects that it uses, the representation of a subprogram that's already been executed in a particular session will, in general, remain in place and unchanged even when any of its dependency parents are changed.